Panel summaries:

-After each short description here, click on the PANEL PAGE BUTTON for all the stories and portraits of real people.
+After each summary, a PANEL BUTTON links to all the stories and portraits of real people in that panel.

 SECTION THREE tells how, between 1850 and 1910, Mendocino County and the Ukiah Valley saw the growth of government, transportation, agriculture and logging, plus education in the extra fifth panel.